Financing Through Asset Sales

 ECGI - Finance Working Paper No. 344/2013

 Most research on firm financing studies debt versus equity issuance.
-We model an alternative source -- non-core asset sales -- and identify three new factors that contrast it with equity.
+We model an alternative source, non-core asset sales, and contrast it with equity.
 First, unlike asset purchasers, equity investors own a claim to the firm's balance sheet (the "balance sheet effect").
-This includes the new financing raised, mitigating information asymmetry.
+This includes the cash raised, mitigating information asymmetry.
 Contrary to the intuition of Myers and Majluf (1984), even if non-core assets exhibit less information asymmetry, the firm issues equity if the financing need is high.
 Second, firms can disguise the sale of low-quality assets -- but not equity -- as motivated by dissynergies (the "camouflage effect").
 Third, selling equity implies a "lemons" discount for not only the equity issued but also the rest of the firm, since both are perfectly correlated (the "correlation effect").
-A discount on assets need not reduce the stock price, since assets are not a carbon copy of the firm.
+A discount on assets need not reduce the stock price, since non-core assets are not a carbon copy of the firm.

 Number of Pages in PDF File: 54